Create a GUI Using Tkinter and Python

 Heads up!
 You've already completed this tutorial.

-You look at windows everyday on your computer or phone, click on links or type in boxes.
-But have you ever wanted to try and make your own?
-Today, let's take a look at how to get started making our own window, or GUI, using Tkinter and Python.
+You look at windows every day on your computer but have you wondered how you could make your own?
+In this tutorial, we'll get started making our own window, or graphical user interface (GUI), using Tkinter and Python.

-Rough idea of what a GUI could look like.
+A rough idea of what a GUI could look like:

 Example Desktop GU Example Desktop GUI